MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-code-scanning.md

 1. Refer to setup guidelines or configuration scripts provided in [Configure GitHub Advanced Security for Azure DevOps](configure-github-advanced-security-features.md#extra-prerequisites-for-self-hosted-agents).

 ### Error: language pipeline variable not set
-This error occurs when attempting to run CodeQL without setting the pipeline variable specifying which language(s) will be scanned.
+This error occurs when attempting to run CodeQL without setting the pipeline variable specifying which languages will be scanned.

 Troubleshooting steps:
 1. Set language pipeline variable